alttch/smartobject/doc/readme.rst

 easily manipulate object attributes with the API commands, store and synchronize object data.

+SmartObject is designed to quickly build IoT applications, but can be used in any other applications, which require combining local and distributed object storages and changing object properties via external API calls.

 Mapped object attributes (called properties) can be automatically validated, saved, loaded, serialized and synchronized with the external services.